Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Non-additive and additive model

-This difference between the additive and the non-additive nonlinear models can be explained by the separability of the node function associated to the additive model, which limits considerably the potential class of functions that can satisfy the information obtained with the measurement of a node.
+This distinction between the additive and the non-additive nonlinear models arises from the separability of the node function associated to the additive model, which limits considerably the potential class of functions that can satisfy the information obtained with the measurement of a node.
 However, notice that for the linear case, where the functions are necessarily separable, the vertex-disjoint path condition is also necessary.
-This can be justified by the fact that the nonlinearity of the functions might generate terms involving the product of two or more excitation signals as in Example~\ref{ex:counterexample}, which will allow us to identify a node function with a reduced number of excitation signals.
+This can be explained by the nonlinearity of the functions, which might generate terms involving the product of two or more excitation signals, allowing us to identify a node function with a reduced number of excitation signals.